ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-07-23-cristiano-ronaldo-diet-plan.md

 ---

 ## Macronutrient Breakdown
-Ronaldo's nutritional balance is intentional and refined:
+Ronaldo's nutritional balance is intentional and refined.
+His focus on **lean proteins**, complex carbs, and healthy fats is supported by principles commonly recommended in sports nutrition research and credible sources like [Healthline](https://www.healthline.com/nutrition/high-protein-diet).
 - **Protein (30–35%)**
   Critical for muscle repair and growth.
   Sources include chicken, turkey, eggs, Greek yogurt, and **lean fish** like sea bass and swordfish.